alessandro-f-martins/complain_api_app/docs/README.md

 , which, by accident, matches the geolocation of the *XXXX Audio Systems* store, in Sacramento, CA, USA.

-This behavior makes it extremely difficult (if not impossible) to apply correct exception handling in the case of wrong addresses, so assuring the correct address in needed *before* calling the related *POST*, *PUT* or *PATCH* methods.
+This behavior makes it extremely difficult (if not impossible) to apply correct exception handling in the case of wrong addresses, so assuring the correct address is needed *before* calling the related *POST*, *PUT* or *PATCH* methods, by the client code or application.